Your Guide to Taxation on Gold and Silver Investments (Updated 2023)

-There are two main types of gold and silver ETFs: those that track price changes of those metals and those that track gold or silver stocks.
+Like all other exchange-traded funds (ETFs), gold ETFs and silver ETFs act in the same manner as individual stocks, meaning that investing in these ETFs is similar to trading a stock on an exchange.
+There are two main types of gold and silver ETFs: those that track the prices of those metals and those that track gold or silver stocks.

-Kevin McElligott, managing director of Australia at Franco-Nevada (TSX:FNV,NYSE:FNV), has warned that these fees can become bothersome, telling the Investing News Network via email, “ETFs actually cost you money in annual management fees.”
+Kevin McElligott, managing director for Franco-Nevada Australia, part of gold-focused royalty and streaming company Franco-Nevada (TSX:FNV,NYSE:FNV), has warned that these taxes, alongside management fees, can become bothersome.
+“ETFs actually cost you money in annual management fees,” he told the Investing News Network via email.

-Like all publicly listed stocks, gold companies issue shares that are available for investors to trade.
-When a person purchases shares of a gold firm, they are essentially purchasing a stake in the company, making returns or losses from its profits.
+Like all publicly listed companies, gold and silver companies issue shares that are available for investors to trade.
+When a person purchases shares of a precious metals firm, they are essentially purchasing a stake in the company.

-Finally, market participants can also obtain gold shares through investing in gold streaming and royalty companies, such as Wheaton Precious Metals (TSX:WPM,NYSE:WPM).
+Finally, market participants can obtain gold and silver shares through investing in gold and silver streaming and royalty companies, such as Wheaton Precious Metals (TSX:WPM,NYSE:WPM) and Franco-Nevada.

 In terms of tax on gold and silver stocks, long-term gains from selling are subject to the standard 20 percent maximum federal rate, while short-term gains will face a maximum federal rate of 39.6 percent.
-For investors who find themselves in higher income brackets, there is potential that gold and silver stocks will also be hit with the 3.8 percent net investment income tax as well as state income tax.
+For investors in higher income brackets, there is the potential for gold and silver stock investments to also be hit with the 3.8 percent net investment income tax as well as state income tax.

 Market participants who sell precious metals in the US for a profit are required to report that profit on their income tax return, regardless of whether or not the dealer has any reporting obligation.